The McMaster Family Health Team provides a variety of mental health services such as groups and individual counselling sessions to their patients.

 - Explore where anxiety comes from, thinking and anxiety, relaxation strategies, how to manage a panic attack, self-esteem, communication skills, emotions and anxiety, sleep, diet and exercise.

-- The Anxiety Group is based on eight weekly sessions to help people in developing strategies to better manage anxiety.
+- The Anxiety Group is based on 7 weekly sessions to help people in developing strategies to better manage anxiety.

 Managing Depression (Out of the Blues)